Kyler Murray: Personal life

 Murray's maternal grandmother is a South Korean national.

 Murray is a Christian.
 Murray's father, Kevin Murray, was a quarterback at Texas A&M from 1983 to 1986.
 His uncle, University of Texas alumnus Calvin Murray, was a professional baseball player for the San Francisco Giants, Texas Rangers, and Chicago Cubs.
-His cousin, Devin Duvernay, is a University of Texas alumnus and is a wide receiver for the Chicago Bears.
+His cousin, Devin Duvernay, is a University of Texas alumnus and is a wide receiver for the Arizona Cardinals.

+Despite being a Texas native, Murray grew up a Minnesota Vikings fan, and avoided supporting the Dallas Cowboys, stating "They were always ass".

 Murray is an avid chess player, and he has said it has helped him become a better football player.
 As a child, he won school tournaments.
 Murray is a three-time participant in the Chess.com BlitzChamps chess tournaments and has appeared in the grand final match of the event twice.
 Murray lost in the grand final match both times to Justin Reid.

 Murray is also an avid video-gamer and in April 2021, he signed with FaZe Clan.
 In October 2024, Murray announced that he was partnering with Call of Duty to promote the franchise’s latest installment Call of Duty: Black Ops 6.